Prizes and Fellowships

 To Nominate a Writer:

 Any person at Wesleyan (student, staff, faculty, etc.) can nominate a student to submit their essay.
-Nominations for 2022 are now open.
-To nominate please complete the following short form.
+To nominate a writer for the 2023 FYS Essay Prize please email Professor Silber at lsilber@wesleyan.edu with the writer's name and email.

 To Submit an Essay:

-Submissions for 2022 are now closed.
+Submissions for 2023 are open.
 All essays must include a brief author's statement that describes the purpose and goals of the writing project.
 Names and identificatory features must be removed from the essays.
 Once you have updated your essay, please submit your work by completing this form.
-All submissions are due on January 31, 2023 at midnight.
+All submissions are due on January 29, 2023 at midnight.

 Frequently Asked Questions: